Search This Blog

 The pre-show match featured a fatal four-way tag team match.
 The defending champions The Usos (Jimmy and Jey) defeated Los Matadores (Diego and Fernando) RybAxel (Ryback and Curtis Axel) and The Real Americans (Jack Swagger and Cesaro with Zeb Colter.)
 Following the match, Swagger turned on Cesaro, breaking up The Real Americans.

 The main show opened with WWE legends Hulk Hogan, Stone Cold Steve Austin, and The Rock.
 They entertained fans, and Hulk Hogan had a senior moment when he welcomed the fans in the New Orleans Superdome to the "Silver Dome."
 The Silver Dome was home to his famous Andre slam at WM3.
-The 3 shares some "Steve-Weiser" beers and left the ring.
+The 3 shared some "Steve-Weiser" beers and left the ring.

 In the first match, Daniel Bryan faced Triple H. The winner of this match would be inserted into the World Heavyweight Championship match in the main event at the end of the night.
 HHH was accompanied by Stephanie McMahon.
 Interesting tidbit, some of the girls that can be seen as extras during Triple H's entrance were Charlotte Flair, Alexa Bliss, and Sasha Banks.